xxks-kkk/circle/README.md

 ## What is target for circle?

 Circle is a code snippet management tool that designed to work under UNIX-like system.
 It will *NOT* provide any GUI, and meant to be used under terminal.
+It aims to be open: provide a complete tree snippet file structure that can be manipulated easily without hiding all your snippets inside the software.

 The incomplete feature list includes: